JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 # Bioinformatics-Project-
-Will store the code developed for an ongoing Bioinformatics Project \nWill also keep track of the changes made throughout the project development
+Will store the code developed for an ongoing Bioinformatics Project and keep track of the changes made throughout the project development

 Update History: